dariusf/old-hugo-site/content/blog/latex-notation.md

 \newcommand{\defrulen}[1]{\notationtarget{#1}{\ensuremath{{\bf \scriptstyle #1}}}}
 ```

-If you have a mixfix judgment and want all the parts around the arguments to be be links, adding an extra `\notationlink` is the easiest way to achieve this.
+If you have a mixfix judgment and want all the parts around the arguments to be links, adding an extra `\notationlink` is the easiest way to achieve this.

 ```latex
 \notation{smodels}{\models}